What is Penetration Testing?

 Steps of Penetration Testing

 Step 1: Introduction and Objectives –

-A Penetration testing method is one of the oldest and most used network security technique for evaluating the securities of a network system.
-Using this technique, organizations can marginally reduce the risk of getting their network system compromised and can fix their security weaknesses before it’s too late.
+The penetration testing method is one of the oldest and most commonly used techniques for evaluating the securities of a network system.
+Using this technique, organizations can significantly reduce the risk of their network system becoming compromised and can fix their any weaknesses before it’s too late.

-The main objective of a penetration testing process is to evaluate the security weaknesses of an organization’s network system.
-It’s other objectives are –
+While the main objective of a penetration testing process is to evaluate the security weaknesses of an organization’s network system, it’s other objectives are –

 Finding security gaps

 With the help of a penetration test, businesses can identify security gaps in their network system and can develop an action plan to reduce threats.